Lots of you had questions. Here's the why behind the FlyRank Internship, plus a live Q&A. Read the post (opens in a new tab).

 This is for you if...

-You like experiments, comparisons, and figuring out why an output failed.
+You like experiments, comparisons, and figuring out why a pattern matters.

 Outcomes